-- Identify general and personal barriers to employment - Identify personal strengths, weaknesses, and transferable skills for the workplace - Demonstrate knowledge of the conflict resolution process and communication skills as applied to the workplace - Apply decision-making processes to work scenarios - Identify and prioritize the most important Essential Skills required for particular employment opportunities - Research jobs and prepare cover letters, resumes and references for specific jobs - Prepare for job interviews through role play yukoncollege.yk.ca/programs/view/working_leading_y outh_preparing_for_the_future
+- 1. Identify general and personal barriers to employment - 2.
+Identify personal strengths, weaknesses, and transferable skills for the workplace - 3.
+Demonstrate knowledge of the conflict resolution process and communication skills as applied to the workplace - 4.
+Apply decision-making processes to work scenarios - 5.
+Identify and prioritize the most important Essential Skills required for particular employment opportunities - 6.
+Research jobs and prepare cover letters, resumes and references for specific jobs - 7.
+Prepare for job interviews through role play

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
-For details, please see yukoncollege.yk.ca/yfnccr.
+For details, please see www.yukoncollege.yk.ca/yfnccr.